ApolloProgrammer/chess/README.md

 Edit: LOGIC COMPLETED!

-EDIT: Im starting the transformation of the console chess game to a minimalistic GUI.
+EDIT1: Im starting the transformation of the console chess game to a minimalistic GUI.

-EDIT: The chess game can be played with the GUI.
+EDIT2: The chess game can be played with the GUI.
 To accept a move consisting of choosing the figure and choosing
       its destination, one has to close the GUI window.
 A new window with the next step (either question which figure to choose or question which destination to choose) will appear.
 Still the transformation from a console chess game to a GUI oriented chess is in progress.
 But everything seems to work out, even when its quick and dirty sometimes.

+EDIT3: The multithreading works out!
+After hitting the start button player one can select with a left mouse click
+       on the specific white figure which figure to move.
+After that player one needs to right click on the destination field.
+       By hitting the submit the field gets visually update.
+Now its the turn of Player black and the cycle continues.

 HOW DO I SET IT UP?
       Just execute the game.py file with python3.
 A console and a GUI are going to appear.